Last Updated on June 8, 2021 by Martin

 Have you been on your diet for a couple of weeks and gained instead of losing weight?

 And you know 100%, with your fingers crossed, that you have done all the right stuff!
 Like eating healthy, having smaller portions.
-Perhaps you even went to the gym for the first time in your life.
-Still, you are not losing weight?
+You even went to the gym for the first time in your life.
+Still, you are not losing weight.

 If yes, believe me.
-There is nothing to be worried about, you are on the right track, with your diet.
+There is nothing to be worried about; you are on the right track with your diet.
 You don’t have to make any significant changes to your diet or go on one of these crash diets.
-I really hate!
+I really hate it!

-Last time I went on a diet, it took me about two months before my weight started to drop.
-And I gained 6 pounds before the weight began to come off, I even went up one size in pants
+The last time I went on a diet, it took me about two months before my weight started to drop.
+And I gained 6 pounds before the weight began to come off; I even went up one size in pants.

 I was frustrated too, just like you, because I have done a lot of work getting started losing weight.